Genius Referrals

 Share rate - refers to the number of referral links brand advocates shared upon joining your referral program.

-This metric lets you uncover reasons why people ignore your referral program, such as uncompelling rewards.
+This metric lets you uncover reasons why people ignore your referral program, such as unappealing rewards.

 According to Cloudsponge, here are the average share rate benchmarks: